limeiralucas/viewers-leaderboard-extension/docs/Running on Twitch.md

 ![Install extension](./assets/install_extension.png)

 - After installing the extension, you need to subscribe to the webhooks.
-You can do so going to the top left corner, click on your profile image and on **Creator Dashboard**.
+You can do so going to your channel page, in the top right corner, click on your profile image and on **Creator Dashboard**.
 After that, click on **Extensions** on the sidebar and on **My Extensions**.
 Now, click on the gear icon closer to your extension, this will open the config page.

   The config page should present you with a link that you can access to authorize the webhook subscription using your Twitch account.